istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 $ istioctl manifest apply --set values.global.mtls.enabled=true --set values.global.controlPlaneSecurityEnabled=true
 {{< /text >}}

-In general, you can use the `--set` flag in `istioctl` as you would with `Helm`.
-The major difference is you must prefix the `Helm` paths with `values.` because this is the path to the `Helm` pass-through API.
+In general, you can use the `--set` flag in `istioctl` as you would with [Helm](/docs/setup/install/helm/).
+The only difference is you must prefix the `Helm` paths with `values.` because this is the path to the `Helm` pass-through API.

 ## Install from external charts